Performance and Runtime Configuration

-When should you increase the number of pods?
+When should I increase the number of replicas?

-• When you want to use a large number of cheaper pods.
+• When using a large number of cheaper pods.

-When should you increase the number of vCPUs?
+When should I increase the number of vCPUs?

 • If you want to use more workers and handle multiple requests in parallel.